 Can I deduct meals?
 I heard I just have to think about or talk about work - right?

 Not exactly… meals are only deductible if they have a connection to your business--sometimes referred to as a “profit motive”.
 If you take a potential client out for coffee, that’s deductible.
 If you go to dinner with friends in the same field and talk shop… that’s not.
 But if that same group were planning how to collaborate on a new project to increase business for you all - that’s a profit motive.
 That’s deductible.
 There must be a clear, financial incentive related to the meal or entertainment, so be sure to keep the receipt and write down the motive and who the players were.

 Is it OK to file an extension?

 YES!
 Sometimes, taxes end up being more complex than you expect or the companies who are required to send you tax documents are tardy.

 Thankfully, if you’re facing these kinds of issues, it’s very easy to receive a six-month extension on your filing.
 You can do this yourself quite easily by filling out Form 4868 and submit it.

 Note: This is an extension to file, not an extension to pay.
 If you think you owe taxes you should make a payment with your Extension to avoid any penalties or interest while you’re tracking down final details.

-Treehouse Taxes is happy to e-file your extension form for you for $50 which we will then apply toward filing your full return if you engage us to file your taxes before the extended deadline.
+Treehouse Taxes is happy to e-file your extension form for you for $50 which we will then apply toward filing your full return if you engage us to file your taxes before the extended deadline of October 15, 2020.